544×376

 things film does best written fiction can’t

-do at all and vice-versa.
+and vice-versa.
 I feel pretty strongly that the filmification of

 culture has deeply, probably irrevocably impoverished literature.